“Providing a context for the study of modern terrorism”

 The UCF Terrorism Studies Program, the Global Perspectives Office at UCF and the Global Connections Foundation will provide an opportunity for an outstanding undergraduate (at least junior level) or graduate student from a Central Florida college or university to serve as a Terrorism Studies Fellow.
 Click here for more information about the fellowship.

-The Fall 2016 Stephen Sloan Terrorism Studies Fellow is Taylor Scimeca, a senior at the University of Central Florida pursuing dual degrees in Political Science and Interdisciplinary Studies with a minor in Terrorism Studies.
-Her research interests include counterterrorism, the effects of terrorism on refugee populations and linguistics.
-Upon graduation, she plans on pursuing a graduate degree in National Security with a focus in Terrorism Studies.
+The Fall 2018 Stephen Sloan Terrorism Studies Fellow is Renzo Pierres.
+He is a senior at the University of Central Florida pursuing an undergraduate degree in the International Relations track of Political Science with a Diplomacy Certificate.
+His research interests include civil war and counterinsurgency.
+Upon graduation, he plans on pursuing a graduate degree in political science.
+Renzo is fluent in both English and Spanish, with some proficiency in French, and has traveled to over 10 different countries.
+Pierres loves reading and listening to podcasts, mostly historical, as well as meeting people with different cultures and upbringings.
 To learn about other fellows and scholars, click here.